DavidJCobb/gcc-plugin-bitpack/README - XML OUTPUT.md

 ### `c-types`

 This node contains one child element for each noteworthy type in the to-be-serialized output.
-Child elements may use the node names `struct`, `union`, or `unknown-type`.
+Child elements may use the node names `integral`, `struct`, `union`, or `unknown-type`.
 (The `unknown-type` node name is a fallback that should never appear in valid data.)

 Elements that represent struct and union types may contain `instructions` and `stats` elements (one each).
 They additionally may have the following attributes: